Distracted Driving Accidents in NC

 Distracted Driving and Punitive Damages

 In standard negligence cases, you recover compensatory damages only.
-But if the other driver's conduct was especially reckless, punitive damages may be available.
+But if the other driver's conduct was especially reckless, punitive damages may be available under N.C.
+Gen. Stat. § 1D-25.

-• The driver had prior distracted driving tickets
+- The driver had prior distracted driving violations

-Simply talking on a handheld phone -- which is legal in NC for adults -- is less likely to support punitive damages, though it is not impossible if the circumstances show extreme recklessness.
+Simply talking on a handheld phone -- which is legal in NC for adults -- is less likely to support punitive damages, though extreme circumstances can still reach that threshold.

 When You Should Consider a Lawyer